 U.S. Vice President Kamala Harris | X

-According to Politico, in 2019 during her unsuccessful run for the democratic nomination for President, Harris pledged to use executive authority to implement her plan to “end federal support for the fossil fuel industry.”
+During her unsuccessful 2019 run for the democratic nomination for president, Harris pledged to use executive authority to implement her plan to “end federal support for the fossil fuel industry,” reported Politico.
 She also pledged to oppose new fossil fuel infrastructure projects.
 Harris stated "there’s no question I’m in favor of banning fracking" during a townhall that year.

 However, recently Harris has reversed course and said that she won’t ban fracking but told KDKA-TV in Pittsburgh that her position on the matter hasn’t changed since 2020, seeming to contradict her comments during the 2020 Presidential campaign cycle.
 In the Sept.
 10 debate with former President Donald Trump, she said, “My position is that we have got to invest in diverse sources of energy so we reduce our reliance on foreign oil."

-She called claims that she would ban fracking to be “a mischaracterization which I think is intended to make people afraid.”
+She said claims that she would ban fracking to be “a mischaracterization which I think is intended to make people afraid.”

 The fracking industry employs more than 100,000 Pennsylvanians and has a $40 billion-plus economic impact across the state.